codee-com/open-catalog/Checks/PWR018/README.md

 recursive functions cannot be vectorized.
 Recursive functions introduce complex control flow logic which the compilers cannot vectorize automatically.

->**Note**
+> [!NOTE]
->Whether the loop with a recursive function call is vectorizable or not after
+> Whether the loop with a recursive function call is vectorizable or not after
->de-recursion depends on the property of the original recursive function itself.
+> de-recursion depends on the property of the original recursive function itself.
->If the complex control flow logic remains after de-recursion, the loop will
+> If the complex control flow logic remains after de-recursion, the loop will
->remain not vectorizable.
+> remain not vectorizable.

 ### Code example